Do I Have a Medical Malpractice Case in California?

 Medical malpractice occurs when your doctor breaches the standard of care and causes injury to you.
 The standard of care refers to the guidelines a healthcare professional uses to diagnose and treat his or her patients.
-The state of California civil court system intervenes by addressing injuries inflicted by a medical professional you entrusted to care for your overall health and well-being.
+The State of California’s civil court system intervenes by addressing injuries inflicted by a medical professional you entrusted to care for your overall health and well-being.

 While this article is informational, share the details of your potential case with a medical malpractice attorney licensed in California.
 He or she can give you specific advice related to your case during your initial consultation.